 - 1. Excessive absences or tardiness will result in revocation of privileges. - 2.
 Any student who violates a school rule or is suspended from school will lose privileges. - 3.
 Any student who has been apprehended by the authorities while out of the building will lose privileges. - 4.
 Any student found violating the rules regarding the use of alcoholic beverages, tobacco, and/or drugs will lose privileges in addition to the other related consequences. - 5.
 Any student who receives a mid-term deficiency notice or an "F" on his/her report card will lose privileges.
 Privileges reinstatement will occur only at the end of a quarter or at a mid-term break. - 6.
 A student who was not eligible at the beginning of the year, but meets the grade and credit requirements at the end of a semester, will be allowed privileges after credit requirements are reviewed by an administrator. - 7.
 Any student who receives an incomplete on his/her report card will lose privileges until the "I" becomes a passing grade. - 8.
 Students must properly check out to leave the commons for any reason. - 9.
 Privileges are not time off from school.
 Academics must be the focus of all students during school time when they are not in class.
 Seniors must study during open campus.
 Juniors must study in the commons.
 Sophomores and freshmen must study in study hall.
-Card/parlor games or hacky sack are not permitted. - 10.
-Vehicles: - a.
+Non-academic games are not permitted.

+10. Vehicles:

+- a.
 Students are allowed to drive their vehicles during privileges. - b.
 Students must adhere to local traffic regulations. - c.
 Students will not park in the staff reserved parking areas. - d.
-Except for lunch, no underclassmen may ride with seniors during school time. - e.
-Students outside the building with other students who do not have the privilege are subject to loss of their own privileges. - 11.
-Actions related to school activities and events will be tied to privileges.
-Students are expected to continually prove to the community that they deserve the privileges. - 12.
+Students outside the building with other students who do not have the privilege are subject to loss of their own privileges.
+1Actions related to school activities and events will be tied to privileges.
+Students are expected to continually prove to the community that they deserve the privileges. - 11.
 Parents must sign a liability clause before privileges are granted.
 They need to be signed in person in the high school office.